Alpe d'Huez

 With children

-Then go to Jacques le Bûcheron, where young and adults alike can dive into the Auris-en-Oisans forest on skis to discover the woodworking trades.
+Then go to Jacques le Bûcheron, where young and adults can dive into the Auris-en-Oisans forest on skis to discover the woodworking trades.

 For lovers of other sports